mriphysics/EPG-isochromat/README.md

 This project was first presented as an ISMRM abstract at the 2016 conference and has since been written up as a full paper.
 For details of the ISMRM abstract version, [please see this page](docs/abstract.md)

-The following document describes the full version of the code, which has been written up and submitted to *journal* and *doi link here*
+The following document describes the full version of the code, which has been written up and submitted for peer reviewed publication.

 Author: Shaihan Malik (twitter: [@shaihanmalik](https://twitter.com/shaihanmalik)), June 2016